dusanCemovic/mediaStore/README.md

    ```
 5. You may:
     1. Just change database credentials for your mysql and run migration which will automatically create db
-    2. Or do by yourself in console `mysql -u user -p` and `create database media_store` then change credentials in env
+    2. Or do by yourself in console `mysql -u user -p` login with your password and `create database media_store` then
+       change credentials in env
        file
 6. Run:
    ```